enso-org/enso-archive/doc/syntax/specification/syntax.md

   context, an `_` (known as an ignore) may be substituted.
 This does _not_ bind a new name, and hence cannot be used later.

-It should be noted that, in the core language, all non-trivial constructs are desugared to these constructs, as well as `case ... of` expressions, meaning that these are the only constructs which introduce pattern contexts.
+In the core language, it should be noted that all non-trivial constructs are desugared into the set of above constructs plus `case ... of` expressions.
+This means that these are the _only_ constructs which introduce pattern contexts.

 > Actionables for this section are:
 >